 *Special deadlines and requirements apply

-+ Six-year program leading to a Master of Science degree
++ Five-and-a-half-year program leading to a Master of Science

 ++ Six-year program leading to a doctorate